A Guide: Filing Your First GST/HST Return

-Filing a GST/HST return also refers to claiming the GST/HST you pay on services or supplies that you need to run your business is eligible for a credit, up to a certain limit.
+Filing a GST/HST return also refers to claiming the GST/HST you pay on services or supplies that you need to run your business.
+Those purchases could be eligible for a credit, up to a certain limit.
 This credit is commonly called a ‘write-off’ or ‘business expense’.
-Check the Government of Canada’s website to see if you qualify for ITC savings.
+Check the Government of Canada’s website to see if you qualify for ITC (input tax credit) savings.

-If you’re a first-time business owner, filing a GST/HST return may seem more complicated than filing your personal income tax and the information required, and the process of filing the return are both very different.
-But as we’ll show you here, filing your first GST/HST return follows some basic rules.
+If you’re a first-time business owner, filing a GST/HST return may seem more complicated than filing your personal income tax.
+The information required and the process of filing the return are both very different.
+But as we’ll show you here, by following some basic directions you’ll be able to file your first GST/HST return with ease.